-If you’re struggling to mount your Android phone on Ubuntu you might want to give Android File Transfer for Linux a try.
+If you struggle to mount your Android phone on Ubuntu you should give Android File Transfer for Linux a try.

-Effectively it’s a clone of Google’s Android File Transfer app for macOS.
-It’s built with Qt, and has a super simple UI that makes it easy to transfer files and folders to and from your Android smartphone and your Ubuntu machine.
+This one is built with Qt (meaning it looks decent on Linux) and its simple UI makes it easy to transfer files and folders to and from your Android smartphone and your Ubuntu machine.

-But some people experience issues with this, and other MTP implementations, such as directories not loading, directory creation that doesn’t “stick”, and issues using their device inside a media player.
+Some people encounter issues with this (and other MTP implementations), such as directories not loading, directory creation that doesn’t “stick”, and issues using a device inside of a media player app like Rhythmbox.

 The app features: